 Most of us who love the kitchen have probably way too many cookbooks in our collection.
-However, once in a while, trolling thrift stores and tag sales sometimes yields an irresistible vintage culinary jewel or sometimes a decades old cookbook that's just kitchy and fun.
+However, once in a while, trolling thrift stores and tag sales sometimes yield an irresistible vintage culinary jewel or sometimes a decades old cookbook that's just kitschy and fun.

 "No cookbook fills all needs.
 If there were such a book, I would have it and not the 300 odd books I have in my collection."